-Does Veneporte manufacture components for the cold and hot part of the exhaust system?
+Does Veneporte manufacture components for the cold and hot parts of the exhaust system?
 Which part represents the highest sales volume?

 The weight of the hot part has been rising year after year.
 However, it is the cold part that still represents the largest slice of Veneporte's turnover, which is otherwise normal in this sector.

-What has been the evolution in the manufacture of catalysts and particulate filters?
+What has been the evolution in the manufacture of catalytic converters and particulate filters?

 From a technical point of view, it has been enormous.
 The changes in the European emission standards have forced us to develop more technically and technologically demanding products, with even more rigorous environmental performances.

 How do you analyze the evolution of the automobile concept and the most likely short/medium-term trends?
 In the future will all vehicles be electric or will there still be a percentage of combustion vehicles?